-At some point, you may run into a situation in which you’ve lost access to your account, so we want to ensure you take the necessary steps to avoid this and set up your account to be recoverable.
+At some point, you may run into a situation in which you’ve lost access to your account.
+We want to ensure that you take the necessary steps to avoid getting locked out and set up your WordPress.com account to be recoverable.

 Password Reset Process